Where I come from…

 I grew up in the midwest in a small farm town, dividing my time between ranging around the countryside and learning all sorts of practical skills from the awesome women in my family.
 I started weaving at the age of seven, which eventually led to earning a BFA in Fiber Arts with a focus on natural dyes from the University of Oregon in 1996.

-My husband and I moved to Astoria after graduation so that I could teach fiber arts classes at the local college.
+After graduation my husband and I moved to Astoria so that I could teach fiber arts classes at the local college.
 During those early years on the Oregon Coast we started our family, I continued to study and explore natural dyes, and the first incarnation of Dream Bird Studio was born.

 2006-2013 was fully engaged with two enormous tasks, homeschooling our two boys, and using some of my other Farm Wife skills, namely organizing, collaborating, baking, and cooking, as they applied to the start-up of Blue Scorcher Bakery Café, which is a worker owned business providing organic handmade food to our community.